 Talk about things as they come up, or book a therapy session if you need to talk about some harder stuff.
 But don’t hold it back then blurt it out in a fight.
 This can cause serious problems to fester in your relationship.

 Expecting swinging to fix a relationships

-Instead, see swinging as a way to enhance your relationship, not to fill the cracks.
+Instead, see swinging as a way to enhance your relationship, not to fill in the cracks.
 Otherwise, you might find the whole thing goes up in flames.

 Not setting boundaries

-Without boundaries, you will probably find yourself out of your depth, and unhappy, quite quickly.
+Without boundaries, you will probably find yourself out of your depth and unhappy quite quickly.
 You won’t be able to erase the image of your partner with another person, so it’s best to make sure that it is something you really want.